wake-82/DepthLive3D/README.md

 4. Once the installation is complete, run the DepthLive3D-Run.bat file.

-5. Launch an OpenXR-supported PC program (such as Virtual Desktop or SteamVR) on your VR headset and click 'Start 3D Conversion' to view your 3D-converted PC screen on a virtual VR display.
+5. Select Converted 3D to convert video files, or Live 3D to convert your computer screen to 3D in real time.

 ---